Luna Labs creates playable ads, directly from Unity – TechCrunch

 In fact, while Luna is officially launching its service to developers this week, it’s already been working with a few partners like Kwalee and Voodoo.
 Luna says that in Kwalee’s case, the results were good enough that the company spent 60% more than they did on other playable ads, and the Luna playables drove more than 250,000 installs per day.

-“Luna is solving a real pain point for our studio, and the initial results have been tremendous,” said Kwalee CRO Jason Falcus in a statement.
+“Luna is solving a real pain point for our studio, and the initial results have been tremendous,” said Kwalee COO Jason Falcus in a statement.
 “Integrating the Luna service has allowed us to significantly scale our campaigns by a comfortable margin, to the best results so far.”

 Luna’s investors include Ben Holmes (formerly of Index Ventures, backer of King and Playfish) and Chris Lee (who also invested in Space Ape and Hello Games).